jenkins-x/jx3-versions/jenkins/README.md

 This folder contains files to help import source repositories into Jenkins servers via GitOps

-* [job-templates](job-templates) contains go templates for XML files used to generate jobs for source repositories
+* [templates](templates) contains go templates for the [Job DSL](https://github.com/jenkinsci/job-dsl-plugin/wiki/Job-DSL-Commands#dsl-methods) to generate folders and jobs for Jenkins servers